ls0t/seaport/README.md

       # domains is a comma-separated list of duckdns subnames
       domains: <string>

-      # token is provided by the duckdns service
+      # token is provided by the duckdns service.
+Alternatively, set the environment variable SEAPORT_DUCKDNS_TOKEN.
       token: <string>

       #####################